-From a University of North Texas Press article about the book "The Upshaws of County Line: An American Family" by Richard S. Orton
+Excerpt of a review from the Southwestern Historical Quarterly, a Texas State Historical Association publication, about the book "The Upshaws of County Line: An American Family" by Richard S. Orton

 "In The Upshaws of County Line: An American Family, documentary photographer Richard Orton chronicles the Upshaws, an African American family of the rural East Texas community of County Line, during the years 1988–2009.
 There are no formal divisions within the presentation of the photographs.
 However, the photographs themselves, coupled with quotations from Upshaw family members, move the reader along through a loosely narrative organization.